What is the harmonica?

-This is an excellent pack that has been manufactured to pamper beginners who wish to enter the world of harmonica music.
+This is an excellent pack that has been manufactured to indulge beginners who wish to enter the world of harmonica music.
 It has everything you need: the different tunings, acceptable quality materials, well thought-out design, as well as a rich sound ideal for classic blues and rock blues.
 With it you can become the next great bluesman.
 Find the best price at Thomann.

 Hohner Melody Star C- Major